nrfconnect/nrf70-bm/nrf70_bm_lib/docs/source/nrf70_bm_porting_guide.rst

 ************************

 The BM library uses the OS-agnostic nRF70 Wi-Fi driver layer to interact with the nRF70 Series device.
-This layer is pulled in as a submodule from the nRF Connect SDK nrfxlib repository using a custom branch.
+This layer is pulled in as the following submodules:

+* *Driver* : From the Zephyr Project nrf_wifi repository.
+For more information, visit the `Zephyr project nrf_wifi repository <https://github.com/zephyrproject-rtos/nrf_wifi>`_.
+* *Firmware patches*: From the nRF Connect SDK nrfxlib repository.
 For more information, visit the `nRF Connect SDK nrfxlib repository <https://github.com/nrfconnect/sdk-nrfxlib>`_.

 .. note ::

-   The git submodule pulls in the entire repo, but only `nrf_wifi` directory is required for the BM driver.
+   The BM driver used the firmware patches from <https://github.com/nrfconnect/sdk-nrfxlib/tree/main/nrf_wifi/bin/zephyr>.

 Transmit (TX) power configuration
 *********************************